mikkel32/AutoParry/README.md

    invoke `run-in-roblox --place tests/AutoParryHarness.rbxl --script tests/spec.server.lua` directly when you need fine-grained control over the script entrypoint.
+5. **Inspect telemetry** — run `python tests/run_harness.py --suite telemetry
+   --spec-engine lune` to execute the focused telemetry smoke test.
+The harness reports the schedule/press/latency summary and stores the raw timeline in `tests/artifacts/telemetry/` for deeper analysis.
+Pair it with `--suite auto-tuning` to validate the adaptive configuration loop or `--suite insights` to capture the aggregated health report without running the entire spec corpus.

 The CI workflow mirrors this process by running the static quality gates before spinning up the Roblox automation harness, so local runs stay aligned with the